 - Synthetic hair cannot be coloured or permed.

 - Acrylic hair can be set with steam and a low heat.
 For theatre, wigs are set as normal in rollers, then gently steamed (over a kettle or using a proper steamer) and left to dry.
-Depending on the quality and age of the synthetic, it can be easy to set and style, and it retains it shape and set better than real hair – useful for shows where there is a lot of sweaty dancing!
+Depending on the quality and age of the synthetic, it can be easy to set and style, and it retains it shape and set better than real hair.
+This is useful for shows where there is a lot of sweaty dancing!

 - It is tough and durable, plus it doesn’t drop or lose its shape in humidity and rain like real hair does.
 Once washed, it will retain it’s original styling, be it curly or straight.